This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How often should you use purple shampoo on gray hair?

-Use purple shampoo on gray hair once or twice weekly, not daily.
+Rule of thumb: use purple shampoo on gray hair once weekly, or twice for brassiness.

 Is Purple Shampoo Necessary For Gray Hair?